County questioning levy after Greene Memorial’s ICU closure - Fairborn Daily Herald

 Greene Memorial Hospital President Rick Dodds said the unit closed Feb.
 13 when an intensivist group that covered the ICU left the hospital.
 As it stands, if a patient at GMH needs ICU services, he or she will be transported to Soin Medical Center — also part of Kettering Health Network (KHN) — in Beavercreek.

-“The decision to consolidate the ICU is a decision that we made in the best interests of our patients,” Dodds wrote in an email to the Gazette.
+“The decision to consolidate the ICU is a decision that we made in the best interests of our patients,” Dodds wrote in an email.
 “The patient is at the center of all we do.”

 County Administrator Brandon Huddleson said he learned about the closure when he overheard a GMH employee talking about it.